prathimacode-hub/HashnodeBlogs-Backup/cknh4zx7r00ozr2s1dvdx27u4.md

 - Plan number of posts I would publish weekly and prepare a blogging calendar
 - Know the best keywords to focus once idea or topic is decided
 - Add few facts as resources to increase the authority
-- Prepare a right post format for all your articles to follow
+- Prepare a right post format for all of my articles to follow
 - Promoting my content effectively